Sirraide/libbase/docs/clopts.md

 5. Whether the option is overridable, i.e. whether it can be specified more than once, in which case only the last value is retained.
 This is different from `multiple<>` (see below).
 The default is `false`.
+6. Whether the option is hidden; a hidden option will not show up in the `help<>` message.
+Required options cannot be hidden.

 #### **Types and Arguments**
 The `option` type always takes an argument.
 Both `--option value` and `--option=value` are recognised by the parser.